EmbarkStudios/rust-gpu/README.md

 Compiling and running very simple shaders works, and a significant portion of [the core library](https://doc.rust-lang.org/core/index.html) also compiles.

-However, many things aren't implemented yet: for example, branching (e.g. if-statements) isn't supported yet!
+However, many things aren't implemented yet: for example, loops and switches aren't supported yet!
 That means that while being technically usable, this project is far from being production-ready.

 ### Example